-Heat Press Time and Temperature Guide That You Should Know Before Starting
+Heat Press Time and Temperature Guide That You MUST Know

 Ever seen someone heat pressing designs onto garments and thought – “Wow!
 That must be so easy!”?

 Well, as much as it’s good to be optimistic, we have to tell you that the process is a bit complex, needing careful planning if the results are to be great.

 The careful planning we’re talking about here especially concerns the time and temperature of the heat press.

 For the transfer to look good, the temperature needs to be set correctly, and the amount of pressure applied needs to be right.

 Apart from that, you need to know whether to remove the carrier paper hot or cold.

 Deciding on all these factors can be a bit overwhelming particularly when you want the results to be faultless.

 But, with this handy heat press temperature setting guide, you don’t need to worry at all.
 We’re going to look at the correct heat and temperature when applying a heat press to different materials.

 Heat Press Time and Temperature Chart For Different Materials